glhuilli/glhuilli.github.io/_posts/2019-02-24-research-trends-in-ml.markdown

 This analysis covers all papers downloaded from NeurIPS conferences between 2009 and 2019 using the [[NeurIPS crawler](https://github.com/glhuilli/neurips_crawler)].
 Originally I wanted to process and analyze all papers from 1987 to this date as I have all the data, but I decided to focus just in the last ten years of data.

 This post's primary goal was to explore `D3.js` more extensively using some well-known data from a different angle.
-I know there are probably dozens of blog posts and Kaggle scripts that do a comprehensive analysis of NeurIPs data.
-I haven't seen an analysis for co-authorship on main topics from an Institution's perspective.
+I know there are probably dozens of blog posts and Kaggle scripts that do a comprehensive analysis of NeurIPs data, but I haven't seen an analysis for co-authorship on main topics from an Institution's perspective.

 This post's secondary goal was to put much of the processing code into a new python package that I called [papeles](https://github.com/glhuilli/papeles).
 The word `papeles` is a literal translation for `papers` into Spanish.
 Most of this code is not exceptionally interesting, but it was worth cleaning and refactoring into a lightweight package for others (or my future self) to use.
-This package is very experimental, so I did not include unit tests and can be significantly improved.
-If you want to add something, you are more than welcome to send pull requests or create issues.
+This package is very experimental, so I did not include unit tests and it can be significantly improved.
+If you want to improve something, you are more than welcome to send pull requests or create issues.
 I'll be checking on those regularly.

 ## How institutions interact with each other in machine learning research?

 To answer this question, I pulled all the papers raw content using the `papeles` package and extracted the first page (or so) for each paper, focusing exclusively on the first section just before the abstract.
-From this section, `papeles` has some tooling to identify which institutions are mentioned and find a relationship between all authors in said paper.
+From this section, I was able to identify which institutions are mentioned with some tooling I added to `papeles`.
+Then, using all institutions extracted per paper, it was easy to create a graph representation of the co-authors (at the institutions level) for each paper: Each institution is a node, and for each time I found two institutions as co-authors, I created an edge (or increased the weight) between each node.

 When visualizing graphs, most examples I've seen are using the graph's force-directed representation (e.g., [this one](https://observablehq.com/@d3/force-directed-graph)).
 I tried this and got a very messy view that wouldn't provide any visualization insight.
 Looking at interconnected institutions in a hierarchical edge bundling graph offers a sweet spot between observing which institutions are highly connected and who, in a summarized way, can be enriched with extra signals by hovering the mouse over each institution.